Retool Pricing: Understanding total cost of ownership

 Retool's standard pricing model is per-user, with prices ranging from $5-$65 per-user per-month on the Team and Business tiers, depending on user type and selected billing cycle.
 Getting a rate for Retool's Enterprise tier requires speaking to their sales team.

 Retool may not be the most cost-effective option for all teams, especially when considering the total cost of ownership.
-Businesses evaluating Retool should understand the per-user pricing, tier limitations by user count, on-premise fees, self-hosting costs, and ad-hoc additional feature charges.
+Businesses evaluating Retool should understand the per-user pricing model, tier limitations by user count, on-premise fees, self-hosting costs, and ad-hoc additional feature charges.
 We’ve done the research to help you understand Retool’s pricing as of November 2023, how it would scale across your organization, and where unforeseen costs could bloat your bill.

 To gain a broader understanding of the internal tooling market, including an analysis of offerings which may be more cost-effective, check out the 5 best Retool alternatives and see how Superblocks compares to Retool.